iLert/docs/ilert-release-notes.md

 ### New features

 * Irregular Schedules new calendar UI
-* Call Routing: You may now choose if an incident is resolved on agent/caller hang-up
+* Call Routing: You may now choose if an alert is resolved on agent/caller hang-up

 ### New and updated integrations